 The Anthony Grassroots Prize was established by environmental activist Juliette Anthony in 1999.
 The Anthony Prize recognizes an outstanding example of grassroots environmental stewardship over the previous year with a $1,000 award.

 To support efforts to preserve California’s wildlands.
 Applications are reviewed quarterly.
 Emergency requests for funding are accepted.

-The Grassroots Fund supports small grassroots groups throughout greater northern California (Santa Barbara and Kern Counties and all California counties to the north) that are tackling tough environmental problems including toxic pollution, urban sprawl, sustainable agriculture, climate change, environmental degradation of our rivers and wild places, as well as, of our communities and our health.
+The Grassroots Fund supports small grassroots groups across California that are tackling tough environmental problems including toxic pollution, urban sprawl, sustainable agriculture, climate change, environmental degradation of our rivers and wild places, as well as, of our communities and our health.
 Maximum grant size is $5,000.

 Rose Foundation administers consumer funds to address the issues of consumer privacy and financial education.
 Please review the individual fund descriptions and eligibility requirements to determine which fund is the best fit for your project.

 The Consumer Financial Education Fund supports projects that relate to consumer financial education, with an emphasis on issues related to large financial institutions, basic banking, access to financial services, and retail banking accounts.

 The goal of the Consumer Privacy Rights Fund is to support projects that promote and preserve the privacy rights of consumers through public education campaigns, advocacy of consumer privacy rights, and/or research related to the preservation of consumer privacy rights.